erickveil/erickveil.github.com/_posts/2016-03-14-How-To-Tunnel-With-SSH.md

 Now we set up the tunnel.
 This will work like when we set port-forwarding on our router.
 Say my internal computer has a server listening on port 6000, but when I connect to my network from the internet, my router takes anything that is sent to port 5000 and routes it to port 6000 on the internal computer.

-That is what we are doing here: The client at localhost is synonomous with the "router" and the server is synonymous with the internal computer.
+That is what we are doing here: The client at localhost is synonymous with the "router" and the server is synonymous with the internal computer.
 We will set it so that anything sent to client, port 5000 gets routed to server, port 6000.

 From the client: